Fetch (Infamous)

 Abigail "Fetch" Walker is a character from the Infamous video game series developed by Sucker Punch Productions and published by Sony Computer Entertainment.
 She first appears in 2014's Infamous Second Son as a supporting character, before appearing in the standalone prequel Infamous First Light released later that same year.
 Voiced by Laura Bailey, she is the third playable protagonist in the Infamous series, following Cole MacGrath and Delsin Rowe.
-She received mostly positive reviews from critics, with some expressing an opinion that she is a better character than Delsin.
+She received mostly positive reviews from critics, with some expressing an opinion that her character is an improvement over Delsin.

 Development

 The Infamous First Light's director Nate Fox said protagonist Fetch's "conflicted history and overall attitude made her the perfect fit for a standalone game."
 Sucker Punch felt that Fetch's powers were different enough from Second Son's Delsin's powers to warrant a separate game.
-Even though Fetch's different powers alone provided gameplay variety, during development, Sucker Punch ensured that they felt "fluid" and "very different".
-Another focus for Sucker Punch was to make the overall tone darker than Second Son.
-Sucker Punch put Fetch in plenty of harsh situations where she is forced to be herself and fight her way out.
+Even though Fetch's different powers alone provided gameplay variety, during development, the studio ensured that they felt "fluid" and "very different".
+Another focus was to make the overall tone darker than Second Son, such as by putting Fetch in harsh situations where she is forced to be herself and fight her way out.

-During development, Sucker Punch placed a heavy emphasis on the characterization of protagonist Abigail "Fetch" Walker.
-Sucker Punch worked extensively with Fetch's voice actress Laura Bailey throughout the development of the game, often asking for her input in specific situations.
+The development team worked extensively with Fetch's voice actress Laura Bailey throughout the creation of the game, often asking for her input in specific situations.
 Fox stated: "When it came time to put in dialogue or talk about motivations, we called Laura Bailey or texted her.
 She would tell me what would be Fetch's view so it was accurate to the character, but also accurate to a woman's experience."
 After the release of Second Son, Sucker Punch felt "compelled" to make a game about Fetch; Fox stated: "We made a game about Fetch because we liked Fetch."
 Players who pre-ordered the game received a bonus costume for protagonist Fetch called "D.U.P.
 Fetch".